England national under-21 football team: Competitive record

 After enlisting former international star David Platt as manager, England qualified for the 2002 tournament in Switzerland.
 Again England did poorly in the group stage.
 Platt's England failed to qualify for the 2004 tournament and he was replaced by the returning Peter Taylor.
 Taylor's England qualified from the group but lost to a strong France team in a two-legged playoff and failed to qualify for the 2006 tournament.

 The next campaign started shortly after the 2006 finals – the qualification stage of the 2007 competition.
 UEFA decided to shift the tournament forward to avoid a clash with senior tournaments taking place in even-numbered years.
 The qualification stage was heavily reduced, being completed in a year's less time.
-In a 3-team qualification group, England qualified over Switzerland and Moldova, and then won a two-legged play-off with Germany to qualify for the finals to be held in the Netherlands.
+In a 3-team qualification group, England qualified over Switzerland and Moldova, and then won a two-legged play-off with Germany to qualify for the finals held in the Netherlands.
 At the tournament, England progressed through to the semi-finals where they led for the majority of the match against the hosts.
 However, after a late equaliser and a marathon penalty shootout, England were eliminated.

 In 2009, England finished as runners-up, losing 4–0 to Germany in the final.

 England finished second in their qualifying group for the 2011 championships in Denmark.
 They subsequently defeated Romania in the play-offs to qualify for the finals tournament, where they were knocked out in the group stage after a 2–1 defeat to the Czech Republic.
-England also subsequently exited the 2013 and 2015 Finals tournaments at the group stage, reached the last 4 in 2017, before again exiting at the group stage in 2019 and 2021.
+England also subsequently exited the 2013 and 2015 Finals tournaments at the group stage, reached the semi–final in 2017, before again exiting at the group stage in 2019 and 2021.

 England won the tournament for the third time in 2023, winning all their games without conceding a single goal.
+They retained the title in 2025.